-- Placental Abruption: In this condition, the placenta partially or completely breaks away from the uterus, reducing or stopping the blood supply to the foetus.
+- Placental abruption: In this condition, the placenta partially or completely breaks away from the uterus, reducing or stopping the blood supply to the foetus.
 This rare condition can be fatal.

-- Placenta Accreta: In this condition, the placenta is too deeply embedded in the wall of the uterus.
+- Placenta accreta: In this condition, the placenta is too deeply embedded in the wall of the uterus.
 This may lead to excessive bleeding after delivery.
 Surgery may be required to remove the tissue from the uterus post-delivery in such cases.

 Delivery With Low-Lying Placenta

 The health of the foetus and the mother, as well as the location and position of the foetus in the uterus, decides whether it shall be a normal delivery or a C-section delivery.
-If this condition develops in the later phase of the pregnancy, there are higher chances of C-section delivery.
+If this condition develops in the later phase of the pregnancy, there will be higher chances of C-section delivery.

 Although placenta previa poses risk to the health of the mother and baby, one should not lose hope.
 Constant monitoring, preventive measures, ample rest, and post-operative care ensure that both the mother and the child stay safe.
 It is not always impossible to have a vaginal delivery in cases of marginal placenta previa, but a low-lying placenta in early pregnancy is common, and is most likely to move up on its own.
 If you have placenta previa, go for regular checkups and do as your doctor suggests.
 Your doctor will guide you the best.
 Have a safe pregnancy!